danithen/HoleInTheBox/README.md

-# Container Detection CLI with POC Exploits
+# Hole in The Box: Container Detection and Escape Tool

 A comprehensive educational tool for detecting container environments and demonstrating proof-of-concept exploits for container escape vulnerabilities.
 Supports both local and remote scanning via SSH.